MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Deploy-a-Microsoft-Dynamics-NAV-Database-to-Azure-SQL-Database.md

 ---
 title: "How to: Deploy a Microsoft Dynamics NAV Database to Azure SQL Database"
+description: "This topic describes how you can deploy a Dynamics NAV database to Microsoft Azure SQL Database."
 author: edupont04
 manager: edupont04
 ms.custom: na